tuiwidgets/tuiwidgets/doc/ZPalette.rst

       .. cpp:enumerator:: Publish

-         The changes in the rule apply to the widget with the given palette classes and all descendents.
+         The changes in the rule apply to the widget with the given palette classes and all descendants.

       .. cpp:enumerator:: Local

-         The change in the command apply only to the widget with the given palette classes, colors descendents are not changed.
+         The change in the command apply only to the widget with the given palette classes, colors descendants are not changed.

    .. cpp:class:: RuleCmd